hpc-carpentry/tuning_lammps/_episodes/02-benchmark-and-scaling.md

 > ## Wasting resources
 >
 > There are many factors in getting the "optimal" performance, which is dependent on the system you are dealing with.
-Take the code below as an example (or use the code we had in the previous excercise??).
+Take the code below as an example (or use the code we had in the previous excrcise??).
 >
 > ```
 > code